Price Up, Open Interest Down: Short Covering or Profit Taking?

 • OI at a new session high (maximum fuel loaded)

-• 60m OI_z positive (fuel above hourly baseline)
+• 60m Open Interest Z-Score positive (fuel above hourly baseline)

-• 60m NTI persistently positive (bullish regime intact)
+• 60m Net Taker Imbalance persistently positive (bullish regime intact)

-• 5m NTI turning positive after consolidation (momentum resuming)
+• 5m Net Taker Imbalance turning positive after consolidation (momentum resuming)

 13:26–13:35 UTC: The second spike.
 And the exhaustion signal.